 Duration and Credit Requirement

-At least 70 credits depending on the student's qualification
+At least 70 credits, depending on the student's qualifications (plus 2 training credits).

 Prof. Yiu Ka-fai, Cedric